AustinSnyd3r/FitFastAI/README.md

 4. Users can interact with the AI coach for ongoing support and plan adjustments.
 5. Regular updates based on user feedback and progress data ensure continual optimization.

-*These steps are not yet fully implemented.*
+*Full functionality is not yet fully implemented.*

 ## Benefits